-Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at the end of the first quarter of 2021.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
-This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 30 million employer-based DC retirement plan participant accounts as of June 2021.
+Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at year-end 2021.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
+This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 35 million employer-based DC retirement plan participant accounts as of December 2021.
 The broad scope of the recordkeeper survey provides valuable insights about recent withdrawal, contribution, asset allocation, and loan decisions of participants in these plans.
-The most recent survey covered DC plan participants' activities in the first six months of 2021.2 In this period, stock prices generally rose (Figure 1); on net, the S&P 500 total return index was up 15.3 percent in the first half of 2021 (Figure 2).
+The most recent survey covered DC plan participants' activities in 2021.
+In this period, stock prices generally rose (Figure 1); on net, the S&P 500 total return index was up 28.7 percent in 2021.